Giorojas11/AWS-Projects/Networking-Terraform/README.md

 <img width="1644" height="663" alt="private_EC2" src="https://github.com/user-attachments/assets/cfad6240-1b8b-432d-a809-769c54adf042" />

 #### Connectivity Test:
 From the public EC2, I attempted to SSH using the private EC2's key pair.
-Unique key pairs prevents full compromise of both EC2s if the public EC2 were compromised.
+Unique key pairs for each EC2 prevents full compromise of both EC2s if the public EC2 were compromised.
 The connectivity test was unsuccessful.
 After some research I learned I could connect using OpenSSH.
 I added my private keys in ssh-agent and used ProxyJump to successfully SSH to my private EC2.

 <img width="1062" height="343" alt="ssh_to_prvEC2_troubleshooting" src="https://github.com/user-attachments/assets/6b5fc5d5-548a-43d2-be20-384011a1584e" />